GriffithUniLibrary/research-data-management/content/8-Sharing your research data.md

 ***Easy to find***

 To make it easy for researchers to find, choose a digital repository that is either commonly used in your field of study or is covered by databases such as Google’s [Dataset Search](https://datasetsearch.research.google.com/).
-When uploading the datasets, include as many relevant labels and tags as possible, and write a description that uses all the words that researchers might use to search for that subject.
-This is important because most databases do not search for words within the datasets itself; only the words in the labels, tags and descriptions.
+When uploading the datasets, include as many relevant labels and tags as possible, and write a description that uses some of the words that researchers might use to search for that subject.
+This is important because most databases do not search through words within the datasets itself; only the words in the labels, tags and descriptions.

 Once you upload your data to a repository, your data should be assigned a DOI (digital object identifier).
 This is a persistent link to the dataset, you (and other researchers) can use this link to share the location of the dataset and to promote the use of existing data.
 If you deposit your data into the and external repository you can link this DOI to the [Griffith Research repository (GRO)](https://research-repository.griffith.edu.au/).